cisco/joy/README.md

 from it, but do understand that it is not suitable for production use.

-#### Upcoming Release

-The team is excited to announce Joy 2.0 which is coming very soon in the next week or two.
-This major version bump includes significant changes to the Joy JSON schema and brand new functionality for Sleuth.
-The new schema is better organized and facilitates more advanced usage of the network data, including easier object access.
-We will be providing more detailed documentation on using Joy, Sleuth and interpreting the schema itself.
-Please stay tuned!

 #### Relation to Cisco ETA

 Joy has helped support the research that paved the way for Cisco’s Encrypted